xabbu42/Master/arbeit.md

 constructive proof for $G3s + (□Cut) ⊢ Γ ⊃ Δ ⇒ G3s + (Cut) ⊢ Γ ⊃ Δ ⇒
 G3s ⊢ Γ ⊃ Δ$.
 Moreover there will be corollaries showing that the constructions do not introduce prehistoric loops by the new definition
 \ref{local2}.
-As all prehistoric relations by the first defintion
+As all prehistoric relations by the first definition
 \ref{local1} are included in the new definition, the final proof in G3s will be prehistoric loop free by any definition if the original proof G3s + $(□Cut)$ was prehistoric loop free by the new definition.